Tenancy Setup & Management

 • Neighbourhood character (quiet residential, bustling high street, green and leafy)

 Use specific details rather than vague claims.
 "10-minute walk to Clapham Junction station" is more useful than "great transport links."
-Check distances on Google Maps or our UK Property Lookup and include them in your description.
+Check distances on our UK Property Lookup and include them in your description.

 If the area is undergoing regeneration or has planned infrastructure improvements, mention these too.
 Tenants care about the future, not just the present.